Source Print Discuss

 1. If the node is a Full Node, no action is needed.

-2. If the node is a Pruned Node, call the PruneBlock function with the block number equal to LastBlockHeight - RetentionBlocks.
+2. If the node is a Pruned Node, call the pruneBlock function with the block number equal to LastBlockHeight - RetentionBlocks.

 This process ensures that for each new block added, one old block will be removed, keeping the store blocks up to the RetentionBlocks number.